Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond

-The motivations to consider this extension are multiple, for example, linear measurement becomes affine measurement when some entries $\textbf{x}$ are known as a priori.
+There are several motivations for considering this extension.
+For example, linear measurement becomes affine measurement when some entries $\textbf{x}$ are known a priori.
 This extension is also motivated by related recovery problems.
-Specifically, some recent works began to study affine phase retrieval, e.g., minimal measurement number \cite{gao2018phase,huang2021phase}, Newton method \cite{gao2022newton}.
-Besides, phase-only reconstruction is indeed a natural extension of 1-bit compressed sensing where one aims to recover the sparse real signal $\textbf{x} $ from $\sign(\textbf{Ax})$ with $\textbf{A}\in\mathbb{R}^{m\times d}$ (see, e.g., \cite{boufounos20081,plan2012robust})\footnote{Since $\textbf{Ax}\in \mathbb{R}^m$, the measurement in 1-bit compressed sensing only delivers $1$ or $-1$ (rather than the complex phase).}.
+Specifically, some recent works began to study affine phase retrieval, e.g., regarding the minimal measurement number \cite{gao2018phase,huang2021phase}, Newton's method \cite{gao2022newton}.
+Another problem related to phase-only measurement is 1-bit compressed sensing, where the aim is to recover the sparse real-valued signal $\textbf{x} $ from $\sign(\textbf{Ax})$ with $\textbf{A}\in\mathbb{R}^{m\times d}$ (e.g., see \cite{boufounos20081,plan2012robust})\footnote{Because $\textbf{Ax}$ in 1-bit compressed sensing is real-valued, entries of $\sign(\textbf{Ax})$ are binary ($1$ or $-1$), unlike the phase-only measurement herein.}.
 To overcome some limitations in 1-bit compressed sensing, it is fruitful to introduce $\textbf{b}\in\mathbb{R}^d$ and study the recovery of $\textbf{x}$ from $\sign(\textbf{Ax}+\textbf{b})$ ($\textbf{b}$ is called dither or dithering noise in related papers), for instance, extension of Gaussian sensing vectors to sub-Gaussian or even heavy-tailed ones \cite{dirksen2021non,chen2022high}, faster convergence rate \cite{baraniuk2017exponential}.

-In the affine case, an essential difference is that the removal of the trivial ambiguity.
-Thus, the set of signals that can be reconstructed should be accordingly defined to be
+In the affine case, an essential difference is that the trivial ambiguity can be removed.
+Thus, the set of signals that can be reconstructed should be accordingly defined as

-We will establish the uniqueness criteria for affine phase-only reconstruction, which is then applied to the problem of minimal measurement number.
-Except for Theorem \ref{T13}, other results are parallel to the corresponding ones for phase-only reconstruction.
-As it turns out, their proofs are also similar to previous ones and require no new techniques, hence we relegate them to Appendix \ref{appen3}.
+We will establish the uniqueness criteria for affine phase-only reconstruction, which we then use to study the problem of minimal measurement number.
+Except for Theorem \ref{T13}, the implications and proofs of other results are parallel to the corresponding ones for phase-only reconstruction.
+Thus, we relegate these proofs to Appendix \ref{appen3}.

-\subsection{Discriminant Matrices}
+\subsection{Discriminant matrices}